Visit Florida, and go beyond the theme parks

 Florida is one of the most easily accessible regions of the USA, with return flights starting from around £250 per person from airports across the UK.

-Its legendary theme parks need no introduction, and while we all love a certain mouse with big red shorts and even bigger shoes, venturing off the beaten path away from the parks will let you discover some truly unique destinations, without the crowds.
+Its legendary theme parks need no introduction, and while we all love a certain mouse, venturing off the beaten path away from the parks will let you discover some truly unique destinations, without the crowds.
 There are all kinds of experiences for solo travellers, couples and families that can't be found anywhere else in the world.